gingerlolipop/teaching-cadasa/ML Class Proposal- 2020-08-22.md

 - Week 1 Exploratory Data Analysis with Pandas and Numpy

-In this module, we introduce how to conduct exploratory data analysis with popular libraries: Pandas and Numpy.
-Data Scientists usually conduct exploratory analyses before they choose specific algorithms.
-Pandas makes it convenient to load, process and analyze tabular data.
+In this module, we introduce how to conduct exploratory data analysis with popular libraries: `Pandas` and `Numpy`.
+Data Scientists usually conduct exploratory analyses before they choose specific algorithms. `Pandas` makes it convenient to load, process and analyze tabular data.